sdoboli/Lab8_CSC16_S21/README.md

 It is a good practice to commit changes frequently.
 This allows you to return to a previous version.

 Check with the command: `git log` the history of your commit messages.

-B)
+B) Second problem

+1) Open the lab1_2.cpp file using the visual studio code editor.
+Look at the code.
+2) Compile the lab1_2.cpp by typing: `make lab1_2`
+3) Add code for each comment line with add code.
+You can compile and run the program at any time with:
+	`make lab1_2  && ./lab1_2`
+4) When you finished all the code in lab1_2, run the program once only with the following command.
+This will save the output of the file in a file called out_lab1_2.
+	`./lab1_2 |tee -a out_lab1_2`
+5) Update changes to your local repository often.
+Add file out_lab1_2 to your local repository.

+        ```git add out_lab1_1
+	   git commit -am "Your description of the commit"```

-E) Update changes to your online repository - master branch After you are done with your assignment then you need to commit your changes to the github online repository.
+After you are done with your assignment you need to commit your changes to your github online repository so I can see them.
 Right now, all changes are local to your VM.

 	Type: git push

-F)   If the online master repository was updated, type: `git pull` to update your local repository
+!USE WITH CARE: If the online assignment repository was updated by me, type: `git pull` to update your local repository.
+BE CAREFUL.
+THIS WILL ERASE YOUR CODE.